UAE And Jordan Sign Agreements To Expand Investment Cooperation In Key Sectors

+(MENAFN- Dubai PR Network) UAE and Jordan Sign Agreements to Expand Investment Cooperation in Key Sectors

+.
+The UAE's Ministry of Investment has identified potential investments worth over US $2 billion for the projects in this partnership

+.
+The agreement aims to strengthen collaboration, particularly in infrastructure and development projects

+.
+The partnership will also extend to other key sectors such as renewable energy, industrial projects, manufacturing, transport, pharmaceuticals and food processing

+.
+ADQ signs a strategic partnership agreement to create a joint investment fund with Jordan Investment Fund to accelerate investments

-ABU DHABI, 1st November, 2023 (WAM) -- The Ministries of Investment of the UAE and Jordan have signed a Memorandum of Understanding (MoU) aimed at creating a framework for investment cooperation in key areas including infrastructure and development projects, while further strengthening the two countries' enduring strategic partnership.
+Abu Dhabi, UAE, 1 November 2023: The Ministries of Investment of the UAE and Jordan have signed a Memorandum of Understanding (MoU) aimed at creating a framework for investment cooperation in key areas including infrastructure and development projects, while further strengthening the two countries' enduring strategic partnership.
 The UAE Ministry of Investment identified potential opportunities worth over US $2 billion in Jordan.

-The agreement was signed by Mohamed Hassan Alsuwaidi, UAE's Minister of Investment; and Zeina Toukan, Jordan's Minister of Planning and International Cooperation.

-ADQ, an Abu Dhabi-based investment and holding company, also announced that it has entered into a strategic partnership agreement to create a joint investment fund with Jordan Investment Fund, marking a milestone in ADQ's commitment to advancing sustainable development initiatives in Jordan and the region.

-By bringing together their collective expertise, resources, and technical capabilities, ADQ and Jordan Investment Fund aim to enhance infrastructure development, boost export industries and promote innovation that aim to create a sustainable impact on Jordan's economy.

-Mohamed Hassan Alsuwaidi, UAE's Minister of Investment, said,“We are committed to strengthening collaboration with our partners to ensure collective growth and economic prosperity.
-This agreement reflects our desire to promote cooperation and investment in Jordan, demonstrating the depth of the strategic relations between the UAE and Jordan.
-We look forward to working together with Jordan to explore new opportunities and create a prosperous future and growth for both nations.”

 The MoU signed between the Ministries also enables the UAE and Jordan to explore opportunities to boost bilateral investments and enhance both nations' GDP, through investment in multiple sectors such as renewable energy, industrial projects, manufacturing, transport, pharmaceuticals, and food processing.